DZD-eV-Diabetes-Research/matrix-synapse-authentik-onbaording-bot/README.md

 # todo

-* room_admin_attr
+* room_admin_attr - ongoing - next: testing first implentation
 * room_encryption
-* Logout disabled/deleted users
 * Update Synpase user attributes from authentik account
-* Promote room admins based on Authentik attribute
 * Define custom rooms with only membership mapped to a usergroup
 * for all api_clients* take pagination into account